 - 6 pairs of washers.
 One pair is used to attach each wheel, and there is a spare pair

-- A custom-made strap for attaching the Trekker’s Friend daypack to your backpack, which goes from the hand grip of the daypack to the handgrip of your backpack.
+- A special strap for attaching the Trekker’s Friend daypack to your backpack, which goes from the hand grip of the daypack to the handgrip of your backpack.

 Support (value: AU$50)

 I am so sure that you will love the Trekker’s Friend, that, if you change your mind, please let me know via the get in contact page, explaining the situation.
 Then post it back to me within 30 days of delivery and I will refund the purchase price and all shipping costs.

 If any component breaks within 90 days of delivery, during normal use as described on the Trekker’s Friend website (i.e. with a backpack weighing up to 25 kg on reasonably smooth surfaces, following the directions on how to use and maintain it here), please let me know via the get in contact page, explaining the issue.
 I will then send you a replacement part, at no cost to you.

 If any part is lost or damaged during shipping, or if it is not as pictured and described on this website, please let me know via the get in contact page, explaining the issue.
 I will then send you a replacement part, at no cost to you.

 See here for further details on terms and conditions.

-The Trekker’s Friend is the cheapest and lightest hiking trailer that I can find on the internet at the time of writing, which is May 2022.
+The Trekker’s Friend is the cheapest and lightest hiking trailer that I can find on the internet when I last checked in February 2023.
 It has a normal price of AU$280 and a weight of 1.8 kg for the standard version.
-The next lightest and cheapest hiking trailer I could find on the internet at the time of writing was the Dixon Rollerpack “50 lb unit”, which weighs 3.4 kg (7.5 lbs) and costs AU$560 (US$395) – almost double the weight and twice the normal price of the Trekker’s Friend.
+The next lightest and cheapest hiking trailer I could find was the Dixon Rollerpack “50 lb unit”, which weighs 3.4 kg (7.5 lbs) and costs AU$570 (US$395) – almost double the weight and over twice the normal price of the Trekker’s Friend.